A Brand New Era

 There, the documents sat for three years.
 But the MRO seed had been planted.

 As a private foundation, the Noble Foundation was unique because of its emphasis on the direct conduct of research and consultation activities.
-As a public charity, the Noble Research Institute will continue these direct operations in a more relevant form with the IRS.
+As a public charity, the Noble Foundation will continue these direct operations in a more relevant form with the IRS.

 A bold step